twowaits/SDE-Interview-Questions/Microsoft/README.md

 - Thrashing in OS
 - Difference between virtual addressing and translation lookaside buffer(TLB)
 - As a developer how would you make your programs knowing the fact that the system implements paging.
+- How is deadlock created?
+- Talk about Semaphores and Critical Section.
+- Different types of Job Scheduling algorithms?
+What is starvation?
 <br/>

 <i><u name="design">System Design</u></i>